November 22, 2022

 On the product details page on your Amazon Seller account, you will find the sales rank of your product at the top left corner.
 This metric is important when analyzing products.

-Sales rank is measured as the Best Sellers Rank (BSR) and reflects the demand for a particular product compared to other products within the product category.
+Sales rank is measured as the Best Seller Rank (BSR) and reflects the demand for a particular product compared to other products within the product category.
 The lower the sales rank, the better.

 You may find restricted products